RESTfulPi/red-site/dev/app.md

 ### Functionality
 - List of available motions that a user can select from
 - These available motions are requested from the API which allows for the future teams to build their own motions using the motion builder and be able to use them in the app
-- (We have yet to set up an API call method so I'm unsure how that will be set up.
-I’m assuming we will use the motionIds for this as well)

 ### Design/Development
 - The motion buttons are laid out as items in a scrollable flatlist using a list of objects called ‘motions’ as data
 - Each motion object contains 4 properties: id, button, motion, motionID
 - Each motion item in the flatlist is rendered as a stylized TouchableOpacity component
-- (still need to set up api request for onpress method)

 ## Motor Screen